An Audio-Visual Speech Separation Model Inspired by Cortico-Thalamo-Cortical Circuits: Results

 \subsection{Hyperparameter setting}

-\textbf{AV fusion strategies}: We used the LRS2-2Mix dataset to examine the influence of two important parameters on the CTCNet: the number of AV fusion cycles ($n$ in Fig. 1C) and the multimodal feature fusion strategy (summation or concatenation).
-The number of cycles in the auditory subnetwork after AV fusion ($m$ in Fig. 1C) was set to 5.
-In general, we observed that the model was not sensitive to either $n$ or the fusion strategy (Table 1).
+\textbf{AV fusion strategies}: We used the LRS2-2Mix dataset to examine the influence of two important parameters on the CTCNet: the number of AV fusion cycles ($n$ in Fig.~\ref{fig1}C) and the multimodal feature fusion strategy (summation or concatenation).
+The number of cycles in the auditory subnetwork after AV fusion ($m$ in Fig.~\ref{fig1}C) was set to 5.
+In general, we observed that the model was not sensitive to either $n$ or the fusion strategy (Table~\ref{tab1}).
 With both fusion strategies, we noted a slightly increasing trend following a decreasing trend with increasing $n$.
 By considering the tradeoff between the results and the computational cost, we chose $n=3$ and the summation fusion strategy in our other experiments.
+The summation strategy is biologically plausible considering that neurons in the brain can actually integrate inputs from different modalities in an additive manner, which has been confirmed in many brain areas \cite{komura2005auditory, kobayasi2013audiovisual, knopfel2019audio}.

-\textbf{Number of auditory cycles}: Then, we examined the effect of the number of cycles in the auditory subnetwork after AV fusion ($m$ in Fig. 1C) on the separation performance.
-The performance improved as $m$ increased (Table 2).
-To reduce computational costs, we did not investigate $m$ values larger than 13.
-In addition, $m$ was set to 13 only in the experiment comparing the CTCNet with existing methods.
+\textbf{Number of auditory cycles}: Then, we examined the effect of the number of cycles in the auditory subnetwork after AV fusion ($m$ in Fig.~\ref{fig1}C) on the separation performance.
+The performance improved as $m$ increased (Table~\ref{tab2}).
+However, this improvement is somewhat limiting.
+More importantly, as the number of cycles $m$ increases, the training and inference time of the model will rise significantly, and accordingly, the complexity of the model will also increase.
+Our model design balances pursuing higher performance and maintaining model complexity and operational efficiency.
+Therefore, $m$ was set to 13 only in the experiment comparing the CTCNet with existing methods.
 In all other experiments, $m$ was set to 5.

 \textbf{Weight sharing}: CTCNet is a recurrent neural network.
-This model needs to be converted to a feedforward network by unfolding the network through time for training and testing (Fig. 1C).
+This model needs to be converted to a feedforward network by unfolding the network through time for training and testing (Fig.~\ref{fig1}C).
 The resulting feedforward network uses the same set of weights in different cycles that correspond to the same structure at various time steps.
 However, if different sets of weights are used, the model performance may be greatly enhanced since considerably more parameters are introduced.
-We compared the model results with and without weight sharing and observed that the difference was negligible (Table 3).
+We compared the model results with and without weight sharing and observed that the difference was negligible (Table~\ref{tab3}).
 We, therefore, applied weight sharing in all other experiments.